Wigs - Tips and Guides

 You may use hair dryers, but only for human hair wigs, and only using the lowest heat setting.
 Blow dry until it is entirely free from moisture before storing it.
 Unless the synthetic hair fibers of your wig are heat-resistant, the heat of the blow dryer can melt the synthetic hair, so avoid doing so.

-Once it's dry, fold your wig from ear to ear.
+Once it's dry, you can then brush and fold your wig from ear to ear.
 Doing so will avoid deformations, especially crumpling, once it's stored.

-Pro Tip: Turn them inside out for shorter wigs that cannot be folded.
+Pro Tip: Turn them inside out for shorter wigs (like a bob wig) that cannot be folded.
 For longer wigs, it is best to braid the ends first into two to four sections before folding to prevent tangling.

 It is important to keep the wigs' unique style.
 Whether it has curls or waves, a hairnet will help keep those features intact while in storage.

-Step 5: Store the wig in a plastic bag or container
+Step 5: Store the Wig in a Silk Bag or Container

 Pro Tip: Even though they are packed nicely, handling the container or bag with care is important to avoid tangling or damaging your wig.
 It may also be wise to invest in a dedicated wig box to ensure the safety and welfare of your wig.